24 May 2021

 Tens of thousands of people die each year from rabies, mainly in Asia and Africa, with over 95% of human deaths occurring in these two continents [1, 2].
 Of those bitten by suspect rabid animals, 40% are children under 15 years of age.
 While rabies can spread to humans in saliva from any infected domestic or wild animal, the World Health Organization estimates that dogs are the main source of human rabies deaths, causing up to 99% of all human rabies transmissions .

-As of 12 December 2019, a total of four fatal imported rabies cases have been reported in European travellers in 2019.
+During 2019, a total of four fatal imported rabies cases were reported in European travellers.
 In May 2019, Norway confirmed one rabies-related death following infection in the Philippines.
 In December 2019, three further fatal rabies cases were confirmed: one in Latvia in a traveller returning from India, one in Spain following infection in Morocco and one in Italy in a traveller bitten by a dog in Tanzania .

 Advice for travellers

 Rabies is spread by contact with saliva from any rabies-infected wild or domestic animal, including pets, via a bite, scratch or a lick to an open wound.
-It is usually fatal, once symptoms develop in humans.
-Bats also carry a form of rabies, so all bat bites and scratches should be considered a potential risk for rabies [4, 5].
+In humans, rabies is usually fatal, once symptoms develop.
+As bats can also carry a form of rabies (bat lyssavirus), all bat bites and scratches should be considered a potential risk for rabies [7, 8].
 Bat bites are often felt and not seen, and may not bleed or leave an obvious mark on the skin .

 A course of rabies vaccine can prevent infection and death.
 Guidance on when protection should be started prior to travel is available on our Country Information pages but further management is still needed after all potential exposures .